 To understand how you can shortcut the process, let me explain one fundamental concept of learning that many people are not aware of.
 Your brain cannot distinguish fact from vividly imagined fiction.
 It’s true.
 If you vividly imagine something as being real, your brain stores the experience as if it were real and that becomes knowledge that can aid in decision making.

 Tricking your brain can be challenging however.
 Your brain is smart and it has a pretty good bullshit detector built in.
 So to get your lessons to store deep into long term memory (which is where you want them to be to aid in your unconscious competency) you need to make the lessons… emotional.

 Yes, emotions cause lessons to seat deeper into memory and helps your brain to recall them too.
 This means when you train it needs to be: Realistic, repetitive and emotional.
 When you read case studies of near miss or casualty events – read them as though you’re actually there and the responder who is dying is someone you know.
 Make it real.
 Make it emotional.
 Feel it… hear it… smell it… employ as much sensory stimulation as you possibly can.
 The more emotion it is when you read it, the more “real” it is when your brain stores it.

 By doing this, two hours a day for ten years, you can then develop expert knowledge and perform (make decisions) at the unconscious competent level.

 Chief Gasaway’s Advice

-I have said it before here in Situational Awareness Matters.
-I have broadcasted it across my social media channels.
+I have said it many times… here in Situational Awareness Matters… and broadcasted across my social media channels.
 I have proclaimed it during programs to audiences worldwide: You cannot train too much for a job that can kill you!

 Some aspect of how to do our jobs better and safer should be on or minds (almost) every day.
 Reading, training, watching videos, discussing best practices with others, conducting mental simulations, using simulation software, table-top exercises, pre-planning… the list goes on and on.